 What Sets The Corsair 4000D Apart From Its Competitors?

-With a rise in airflow cases throughout the previous year, the Corsair 4000D is one of the better options among them.
 From the triangular cutouts at the front to the multiple dust filters present throughout the case, the Corsair 4000D Airflow does many things right for its price range.
-It is one of the better-performing cases with a mesh front.
-In terms of the noise, even after adding extra fans, it stays relatively quiet at most times.

 To sum up, the Corsair 4000D Airflow offers great value for the price, with decent GPU clearance and compatibility.
 It does everything you would expect from a case of this price range, while also improving upon all of the features of the previous Corsair 4000D.
 All things considered, we would definitely recommend the Corsair 4000D Airflow as the Best Mid Tower White pc case.